Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

 Make sure you have the following:

-- GitHub or GitLab account: If you don't already have one, create a [GitHub](https://github.com) or [GitLab](https://gitlab.com) account.
+- GitHub or GitLab account: If you don't already have an account, you can create a free [GitHub](https://github.com) or [GitLab](https://gitlab.com) account.

 - Custom GitHub or GitLab App: Connect your GitHub or GitLab identity to AI Unlimited using OAuth 2.0 authentication.
 See [Create a GitHub or GitLab OAuth app](/docs/install-ai-unlimited/quickstart/create-github-oauth-app.md)

+***Seems that GitHub/GitLab apps and OAuth apps are not the same thing? (https://docs.github.com/en/apps/using-github-apps/about-using-github-apps).
+We could just say "GitHub or GitLab OAuth app: Create one." ("Create one" links to the topic.)
+I think it's ok to remove the sentence that begins with "Connect your..." and rely on the "Create a GitHub or GitLab account" topic to explain.***

-- [Cloud service provider (CSP)](/docs/glossary.md#glo-csp) account: You can host the AI Unlimited engine on AWS or Azure.
+- [Cloud service provider (CSP)](/docs/glossary.md#glo-csp) account: AWS or Azure.

     <Tabs>
     <TabItem value="aws" label="AWS" default>